Retirement decision with addictive habit persistence in a jump diffusion market

-Combining the above calculations, the results are derived. \end{proof} Lemma \ref{measurechange} shows that the dual problem (\ref{stoppingpro}) with two state variables $(y,w)$ is equivalent to the reduced dual problem (\ref{newstoppingpro}) with one state variable $z = y^{1/(1-\gamma)}w^{\gamma/(1-\gamma)}$.
-Using optimal stopping theory, we obtain the optimal stopping time of Problem (\ref{newstoppingpro}).
-We observe in Problem (\ref{newstoppingpro}) that the discount factor is $\vartheta$, which initially appears in (\ref{qexpression}).
-Based on Assumption \ref{wagemono} we have $\vartheta <0$.
-It is interesting to further explore this connection.
+\Cref{lm_mc} shows that the dual problem (\ref{stop1}) with two state variables $(y, w)$ is equivalent to the reduced dual problem (\ref{stop3}) with one state variable $\bar{y} = y ^{1/(1 - \gamma)} w^{\gamma / (1 - \gamma)}$.
+Using optimal stopping theory, we obtain the optimal stopping time of Problem (\ref{stop3}).
+We observe in Problem (\ref{stop3}) that the discount factor is $\vartheta$, which initially appears in (\ref{eq_q}).